COGS108/Overview/COGS108-Syllabus.md

 - Answering the pre & post course surveys will give 0.5% extra credit (0.25% each for 0.5% total)
 - Attending guest lecture(s) in-person is 0.5% extra credit
 - Filling out all 7 of the weekly project progress surveys (0.5% of grade, see Project section below)
-- If >75% of the students fill out SET (teaching evaluation) at the end of the quarter there will be an extra 0.5% of the final grade for everyone
+- If >2/3 of the students fill out SET teaching evaluations at the end of the quarter there will be an extra 0.5% of the final grade for everyone.
+BTW this EC criteria has not been met since the zoom classes of the pandemic, why won't the current generation of students actually fill out evals?

 Our grading scale is